 Lack of diversification can expose SMSFs to unnecessary risk if a significant investment fails to perform as expected.
-With the ATO recently sending a warning letter to 17,000 SMSFs that have more than 90% in a single asset, now is the perfect time to review your SMSF investment mix.
+ATO data suggests that many SMSFs are over-concentrated in their asset allocation.

-In this article we de-mystify diversification in 5 ways:
+In this article we discuss how SMSFs can reduce risk in their investments in 5 ways:

 - Better return opportunities with international shares